-Our 38 renewable energy projects (operating or under construction) produce enough electricity to power more than 1.1 million homes.
+Our 38 renewable energy projects (operating or under construction) produce enough electricity to power about 1.3 million homes.

 Keeping things ‘sheep-shape’ with four-legged mowing machines